 Jungheinrich AG is divided into five Board of Management divisions.
-The Board of Management currently consists of four individuals: CEO Hans-Georg Frey and the members of the Board of Management Dr Lars Brzoska (Sales), Dr Volker Hues (Finance) and Dr Klaus-Dieter Rosenbach (Logistics Systems).
-Responsibility for Technology is spread across the four members of the Board of Management for the time being.
+The Board of Management currently consists of five individuals: CEO Hans-Georg Frey and the members of the Board of Management Dr Lars Brzoska (Engineering), Christian Erlach (Marketing & Sales), Dr Volker Hues (Finance) and Dr Klaus-Dieter Rosenbach (Logistics Systems).

 The Board of Management leads the stock corporation on its own responsibility.
 It conducts business in accordance with statutory regulations, the articles of association of Jungheinrich AG, the rules of procedure for the Board of Management, the resolutions of the Supervisory Board and the annual general meeting, the German Corporate Governance Code (unless a resolution was passed to deviate from its recommendations) as well as in accordance with its contracts of employment.
 The Board of Management generally passes resolutions with a simple majority.
 In the event of an equal number of votes, the CEO shall have the casting vote.
 The rules of procedure for the Board of Management contain certain transactions that require approval by the Supervisory Board.

 The Board of Management regularly coordinates the strategic alignment of Jungheinrich AG with the Supervisory Board, and takes responsibility for the implementation thereof.
 In doing so, the Board of Management takes care to ensure that the management instruments used in the company are effective and efficient.
 The planning, controlling and risk management systems used to manage the company therefore occupy a key role in corporate governance.